toidiu/toidiuFS/README.md

 ## Design decisions:
-- The FS is designed to scale horizontally and highly available
+- The FS is designed to scale horizontally and be highly available
 - If there is less than the minimum # of services 'up', then everything fails.
 - We will prioritize high availability of reads even though this may result in old data.
 No read locks are used.